bdKiron/left-right-hand-guesture/README.md

 # left and right-hand-guesture
-left right hand guesture using OpenCv and CvZone
+left and right hand guesture using OpenCv and CvZone